Government trifecta

 The situation is common in developing nations but rare in developed ones.
-Early in the 20th century, for example, government trifectas were common in the United States, but they have become increasingly rare since the 1970s.
-State government trifectas have become more common since the 2010s, going from 24 states having trifectas to 36 in 2020.
+Early in the 20th century, for example, federal government trifectas were common in the United States, but they have become increasingly rare since the 1970s.
+State government trifectas have become more common since the 2010s, going from 24 states having trifectas in 2010, to 40 in 2024.

 Government trifectas are contrasted by divided governments—a situation in which one party controls the executive branch while another party controls one or both houses of the legislative branch.

 In systems that use fusion of powers and where the executive has to rely on the confidence of the legislature, the executive is almost always composed of members of the party or coalition that controls the lower house of the legislature, essentially creating a situation where there always is a government trifecta, assuming the upper chamber is in the same party's control.
 If there is no government trifecta a legislature may pass a motion of no confidence to force the government to resign, thereby giving the legislature the power to create a government trifecta and making government trifectas not as significant compared to systems that use separation of powers, since one has to wait for a new election to establish or abolish a government trifecta.

-Asia-Oceania

-Australia

-The term is used in Australia, where the government level consists of the government (lead by the Prime Minister and Cabinet) and the Parliament with two chambers (the House of Representatives and the Senate).

-Europe

-France

-The term is used in France, where the government level consists of the president and the Congress of French Parliament with two chambers (the National Assembly and the Senate).

-North America

 United States

-The term is primarily used in the United States, where the federal government level consists of the president and the Congress with its two chambers (the House and the Senate).
+The term is primarily used in the United States, where the federal government level consists of the president and the Congress with its two chambers, the House and the Senate.

 Because of the coattail effect, most newly elected presidents have a majority with them in both chambers of Congress.
 The six-year itch conversely means that the last two years of a two-term president rarely have trifectas.
-The most recent federal trifecta was held by the Democratic Party from January 20, 2021 to January 3, 2023.
+The Republican Party currently holds a trifecta, in power since 20 January 2025.
+The longest trifectas were two stints of 14 years, one for each major party: 1933–1947 for the Democrats, spanning the Franklin D. Roosevelt administration and the first two years of the Truman administration; and 1897–1911 for the Republicans, spanning the McKinley administration, Theodore Roosevelt administration, and the first two years of the Taft administration.